stele1 Spec

 Location (area.location)

-GPS coordinates for the boundary of the area.
-The first and last points of a polygon must be identical to form a ring (like GeoJSON and WKT).
+When using a perimeter, the first and last points of a polygon must be identical to form a ring (like GeoJSON and WKT).
 It's recommended that the points should wind counterclockwise and the first point starts where the trail comes in.
 This can help make downstream judgements about rendering.
 The perimeter is a single ring.
 Unlike many geospatial polygon representations, an area doesn't contain holes and is not a multi-polygon.

 Examples